Fnm9/Musical-Mandala-Project/proposal.md

 - Feature 2
 	- Also the project will have audio playback system.
 Will use pygame.mixer to play music
 - Feature N
 	- In addition the project will have a drawing system.
-Wil draw each rotated point every frame.
+Will draw each rotated point every frame.

 ## Challenges
 - Will have to research how to use pygame.mixer in the project